 “We will see the amount.
 We asked for it to be an unconditional proposal so we will find out tomorrow,” he said on his arrival in Ottawa, where all the provincial premiers will be staying tonight.

-Mr. Legault prefers to wait until tomorrow before saying he is “optimistic or pessimistic” about the federal proposal, but like the Prime Ministers who arrived before him, he was delighted to finally have a proposal to put himself under the tooth.
+Mr. Legault prefers to wait until tomorrow before saying he is “optimistic or pessimistic” regarding the federal proposal, but like the Prime Ministers who arrived before him, he was delighted to finally have a proposal to put himself under the tooth.

 One thing is certain, no one expects a final agreement to be signed on Tuesday.